itsoliviasparks/back-to-the-acronym/README.md

 ## About
 "Doc, You Don't Just Walk Into A Store And Buy Plutonium!"

-Also, sometimes you can't just think of a good acronym!
+Sometimes you just can't think up a good acronym!
 And that's where Back To The Acronym comes in.
 This app, designed after the iconic 1985 film "Back To The Future", helps the user create a backronym.

 Backronym: n. acronym deliberately formed from a phrase whose initial letters spell out a particular word or words.